mimergel/sap-hana-vm/README.md

 			4. Save your private ssh-key in ~.ssh/id_rsa (ensure 600 file permission).
 This step ensures possible login from the deployment agent to the HANA VM which is required for Ansible activities.

-## Deployment the HANA VM including all subsequent steps via Azure DevOps
+## Deploy the HANA VM including all subsequent steps via Azure DevOps
 1. Fork this repository in Github or create your own new Repository based on this template
 2. Create a Project in Azure DevOps
 3. In the DevOps Pipeline Area